mytechnotalent/turbo-attack/README.md

 <br>

 # traffic-generator
-A traffic generator to generate random traffic with random mac and ip addresses in addition to random sequence numbers to a particular ip and port.
+A traffic generator pentesting tool to generate random traffic with random mac and ip addresses in addition to random sequence numbers to a particular ip and port.

 # Linux
 ```bash